samiux/samiux.github.io/croissants.md

 ```
 Do not use the wifi that comes with 5G modem as the traffic flow does not protected by Croissants.

+The DNS entries at 5G Modem and Wifi Router should be identical; otherwise, the speed of internet browsing would be delayed a little bit.

 __Host Based__
 ```bash
 Internet --- Croissants (with application on it)